 Reciprocity of Individual Courses:

-If a student transfers an individual course that meets a Communication Skills, Quantitative Skills or Distribution Requirement at the sending baccalaureate-granting institution for a specific bachelor’s degree, that course is considered to have met that same requirement at the receiving CTC for an associate’s degree, even if this course does not have an exact equivalent and even if the course credit is awarded through prior learning credit or completed at the 300 or 400 level.
+If a student transfers an individual course that meets a Communication Skills, Quantitative Skills or Distribution Requirements at the sending baccalaureate-granting institution for a specific bachelor’s degree, that course is considered to have met that same requirement at South Puget Sound Community College (SPSCC) for an associate’s degree, even if this course does not have an exact equivalent and even if the course credit is awarded through prior learning credit or completed at the 300 or 400 level.

-If a student transfers an individual course that meets a Diversity Requirement at the sending baccalaureate-granting institution for a specific bachelor’s degree, that course is considered to have met that requirement at the receiving CTC for a specific associate’s degree, even if this course does not have an exact equivalent and even if the course credit is awarded through prior learning credit.
+If a student transfers an individual course or courses that meets a Diversity Requirement at the sending baccalaureate-granting institution for a specific bachelor’s degree, that course or courses is considered to have met that requirement at SPSCC for a specific associate’s degree, even if this course does not have an exact equivalent and even if the course credit is awarded through prior learning credit.

 The Washington State Board for Community and Technical Colleges (SBCTC) and the Washington public baccalaureate institutions encourage students to complete an academic associate’s degree following the Direct Transfer Agreement before transferring to a four-year higher education institution.
 However, there are a variety of reasons students transfer prior to completing the requirements of an associate’s degree and many students do so successfully.
 For these students and institutions, there are benefits to applying general education credits earned at the baccalaureate granting institution to the requirements for an associate’s degree and being awarded that degree by their community or technical college.